 - 1. Unauthorized possession, duplication, or use of keys or key cards to any college premises or unauthorized entry to or use of college premises; - 2.
-Obstruction of the free flow of pedestrian or vehicular traffic on college premises or at college-sponsored or supervised functions; Reckless or dangerous operation of a motor vehicle on campus which endangers persons or property, including operating a vehicle under the influence of alcohol and/or drugs. - 3.
-Violation of the College Alcohol and Other Drug Policies. - 4.
-Violation of CCSNH Firearms and Weapons on Campus Policy. - 5.
-Violation of local, state, or federal law, or campus policies, related to fires and fire hazards. - 6.
-Violation of the College Social Compact.
+Obstruction of the free flow of pedestrian or vehicular traffic on college premises or at college-sponsored or supervised functions; Reckless or dangerous operation of a motor vehicle on campus which endangers persons or property.